ChrisLindland/racecar-website/docs/week2/03_midweek/lab.md

 ## Sign Detection

+### New instructions for Porting to ROS
+Change any "continue" within an "except" statement to a "pass" and comment out any part with ap in it (ap.argparse, ap.add_argument, etc).
+You will also need to remove the if/else statement that applies the label to the image (the car doesn't need that right now).

+We will now be using **ORB** instead of sift; this is not a huge change (will only require 5 line changes) and your work will not be changed.

+1: Where it says #Create a sift detector object, delete the line below and add ```orb = cv2.ORB_create()```

+2. Where it says #Compute keypoints, change the sift.detectAndCompute(img1, None) to be orb.detectAndCompute(img1, None)

+3. Where it says "Create Flann Object, get rid of the line below and type ```bf = cv2.BFMatcher(cv2.NORM_HAMMING, crossCheck = True)```

+4. Where you see the variables kp_s,des_s, change ```sift.detectAndCompute(frame, None)``` to be ```orb.detectAndCompute(frame, None)```

+5. Where you see #Uses the Flann Algorithm, delete the line below and type ```matches = bf.knnMatch(des,des_s,k=2)```

+That completely changes out SIFT for Orb!
+The reason we wanted to use SIFT instead of orb is that despite being slower, it is slightly more rotation-invariant.
+But, because of the paywall and ROS's package management we will have to use ORB, which will help robot performance by being faster.

 Click [here](https://drive.google.com/drive/folders/1YBR9ObfsrUQAk-rIaIfp61OJEzRy498R?usp=sharing) to download the files you will be working with.

 For sign detection, we will be using feature detection in the form of the SIFT (Scale-Invariant Feature Transform) algorithm and color detection.